ShareID

 In order to perform an Onboarding or an Authenticate, you should follow those steps:

-3. Get the user workflow result from SDK: use the Message handler to get insights about the user workflow
+3. : launch a user workflow and use the Message handler to get insights about the user workflow

-4. Get the Analysis result: use your callback or the endpoint to get the analysis result
+4. : use your callback or the endpoint to get the analysis result

 1. Set up the SDK